stormpath/stormpath-documentation/source/reference.rst

       :local:
       :depth: 1

-  Create a customData
+  Create Custom Data
   ^^^^^^^^^^^^^^^^^^^

-  Whenever you create an Stormpath resource, an empty customData resource is created for that resource automatically – you do not need to explicitly execute a request to create it.
+  Whenever you create a Stormpath resource, an empty customData resource is created for that resource automatically – you do not need to explicitly execute a request to create it.

   However, it is often useful to populate custom data at the same time you create a resource.
-You can do this by embedding the customData directly in the resource.
+You can do this by embedding the customData directly into the resource creation request.
 For an example, see :ref:`below <accnt-create-with-customdata>`.

-  Retrieve a customData
+  Retrieve Custom Data
   ^^^^^^^^^^^^^^^^^^^^^

   .. list-table::